 Mentored Research Experiences:

-The RAM program has instituted an intensive type of counseling that includes much more than academic advisement.
-RAM students are required to meet with their RAM Counselor at least two times each semester during Years 1 and 2 and at least once per semester during Years 3 and 4.
-This program is successful in helping students navigate the complexities of higher education and addressing the weak sense of belonging and lower self-efficacy that is often associated with first generation, low income, and minority students.
-The bond created between the counselor and first year Scholar is strong because students are assigned a counselor according to their major, and that counselor meets with advisees weekly during the fall while teaching the RAM 101 seminar.
-The result of the strong bond is that first-year students actually elect to schedule one-on-one appointments with their RAM counselor not the 2 times that are required, but on average 6 times a semester.
+The RAM Program has instituted an intensive type of counseling that includes much more than academic advisement.
+RAM students are required to meet with their RAM counselor at least two times each semester during years one and two, and at least once per semester during years three and four.
+This program is successful in helping students navigate the complexities of higher education and in addressing the weak sense of belonging and lower self-efficacy that is often associated with first-generation, low-income, and minority students.
+The bond created between the counselor and first-year Scholar is strong because students are assigned a counselor according to their major, and that counselor meets with advisees weekly during the fall while teaching the RAM 101 seminar.
+The result of this strong bond is that first-year students actually elect to schedule one-on-one appointments with their RAM counselor not only for the two times that are required, but on average six times a semester.

-During their second year the students transition to their new counselor, either the Director or the Assistant Director of the program.
-These counselors – who also are the instructors for the 1-credit RAM 201 (Introduction to Research) – prepare their advisees for their research experiences and help them with post-graduation plans.
-Majors in STEM or health professions work with the Director (who holds a PhD in Biology) and non-STEM majors with the Assistant Director (who has a social science background and PhD in Education).
+During their second year the students transition to their new counselor, either the director or the assistant director of the program.
+These counselors, who also are the instructors for the 1-credit RAM 201 (Introduction to Research), prepare their advisees for their research experiences and help them with post-graduation plans.
+Majors in STEM or health professions work with the director (who holds a PhD in biology) and non-STEM majors with the assistant director (who has a social science background and a PhD in Education).

 Community-Building Programs and Service-Learning Experiences:

 Because almost all RAM Scholars are commuter students who live with family, the RAM Program strives to nurture in its students the sense of community and engagement that students at residential institutions come by naturally.
 RAM Scholars are encouraged to join FSC clubs and student government.
 During the summer Kick-Off Orientation, students play a raucous game of “RAMily Feud.”
 There are speakers, social events, workshops, film nights, and parties throughout the year.
-Two years ago, “RAMdom Acts of Service” was launched where students are given monthly opportunities for community engagement and service (e.g., beach and highway clean up, volunteering for Cancer Walks, serving food at homeless shelters).
-A powerful service experience is the Alternative Spring Break program where 25 students spend their vacation out-of-state working for Habitat for Humanity.
+Two years ago, “RAMdom Acts of Service” was launched, giving students monthly opportunities for community engagement and service (e.g., beach and highway clean up, volunteering for Cancer Walks, serving food at homeless shelters).
+Another powerful service experience is the Alternative Spring Break program, through which 25 students spend their vacation working for Habitat for Humanity out of state.
 Lasting friendships and bonds between students and RAM staff are forged by such an intense experience away from home and family.
 Engagement and RAMily are important ingredients that contribute to student persistence.

 Summary of Assessment Methods and Program Outcomes:

-Since Fall 2016, there have been four cohorts of students in the RAM Program (839 students assigned to the RAM treatment group and 623 non-RAM control group students).
+Since fall of 2016, there have been four cohorts of students in the RAM Program (839 students assigned to the RAM treatment group and 623 non-RAM control group students).
 This study used mixed methods to collect and interpret qualitative and quantitative data from multiple sources in order to understand both the impact of the RAM program on participants, as well as the efficacy of the program model.
-Institutional records provided data on year-to-year retention, annual GPA, annual credits earned, and graduation status, as well as student characteristics such as gender, race/ethnicity, first-generation college status, prior academic achievement, and Pell eligibility status.
+Institutional records provided data on year-to-year retention, annual GPA, annual credits earned, and graduation status, as well as student gender, race/ethnicity, first-generation college status, prior academic achievement, and Pell eligibility status.

 While the sophisticated methods and detailed analysis conducted by the outside evaluator, Dr. Kate Winter, cannot be fully presented here, a few simple charts convey the effectiveness of the RAM Program.

-First, RAM Scholars in Cohort 1 (who entered as first year students in fall 2016) had a statistically higher 4-year graduation rate than students in the control group:
+First, RAM Scholars in Cohort 1 (who entered as first-year students in fall 2016) had a statistically higher four-year graduation rate than students in the control group:

 Second, RAM Scholars persist at a higher rate than the control group students:

-Third, students who actively participated in RAM treatments were more likely than students who did not participate to perform better in their first three years in their coursework (annual GPA), to earn more credits each year, to return the subsequent year, and to graduate within four years.
-Increases in participation associate with a 20% increase in the likelihood of being “on track” to graduate within four years for each of the first three years of participation.
-Additionally, students who continue to engage closely with the RAM program after the first two years were more likely to do better in their final two years and, ultimately, to graduate on time.
+Third, students who actively participated in RAM treatments were more likely than students who did not participate to perform better in their first three years of coursework (according to annual GPA), to earn more credits each year, to return the subsequent year, and to graduate within four years.
+Increases in participation were associated with a 20% increase in the likelihood of being on track to graduate within four years for each of the first three years of participation.
+Additionally, students who continued to engage closely with the RAM program after the first two years were more likely to do better in their final two years and, ultimately, to graduate on time.

 Fourth, from the institutional perspective, the superior retention of RAM Scholars compared with the overall FSC student population has produced increased tuition revenues for the College.
 As depicted in the following table, the value of additional tuition revenues collected (2017-2020) totaled $1,011,811.

-(1) Second-tier public institutions can change the lives and trajectories of their low income, first generation, and minority students.
+- Second-tier public institutions can change the lives and trajectories of their low-income, first-generation, and minority students.

-(4) Holistic advisement and counseling across all four years are important.
+- Holistic advising and counseling across all four years are important.

-(9) Early and continued buy-in from the college community – often achieved through the constant college-wide communication of program accomplishments – is important for the success and institutionalization of a new program.
+- Early and continued buy-in from the college community—often achieved through the constant college-wide communication of program accomplishments—is important for the success and institutionalization of a new program.

-The RAM Program at Farmingdale State College in New York was born as an answer to a difficult question: What can be done to raise the 4-year graduation rate of students who are under-represented minorities, first-generation college, and low income?
-The multifaceted RAM Program has been proven effective in advancing the academic success and graduation rates of students who are traditionally underserved by US higher education.
+The RAM Program at Farmingdale State College in New York was born as an answer to a difficult question: What can be done to raise the four-year graduation rate of underrepresented minority, first-generation, and low-income college students?
+The multifaceted RAM Program has proven effective in advancing the academic success and graduation rates of students who are traditionally underserved by US higher education.
 The Research Aligned Mentorship Program is transforming the lives of students.
-It is a proven example that can be replicated by institutions across the US – especially by second tier public institutions like Farmingdale that educate the majority of our nation’s minority, low-income, and first-generation college students.
+It is a proven example that can be replicated by institutions across the US—especially by second-tier public institutions like Farmingdale that educate the majority of our nation’s minority, low-income, and first-generation college students.